AdaptableTools/openfin-demo/README.md

 The demo also includes 2 Audit windows - Trade and Price - which show all the grid-related activity in the respective blotters.

-> All 5 screens are OpenFin windows so they can be dragged, tiled and grouped as each user prefers.
+> All 5 screens are OpenFin windows built using the [OpenFin Platform API](https://developers.openfin.co/docs/platform-api) including grouped, tabbed and windowed layouts, saving and applying custom snapshots, tear-outs and window customization.

 ### Blotters